 Stage 1 - The Client Meeting

-1. So what is this Riskalyze thing, anyway?
-The time has come to introduce Riskalyze to your clients.
-Up to this point, you've probably learned the robust capabilities of Riskalyze to reset expectations and how the 95% range can build client trust and set meaningful six-month milestones.
+1. So what is this Nitrogen thing, anyway?
+The time has come to introduce Nitrogen to your clients.
+Up to this point, you've probably learned the robust capabilities of Nitrogen to reset expectations and how the 95% Historical Range can build client trust and set meaningful six-month milestones.
 You've seen how it sets expectations that adding risk to a portfolio is great in up markets, but we'll see the opposite in down markets.

 It shouldn’t take more than 5 minutes.
 Can you click on the link and answer a few questions for our meeting coming up on [DATE]?
 It’ll help lay the foundation for our discussion and future goals we’ll set.
 If you have any questions on it, don’t hesitate to ask.